Our journey to becoming skilled sailors. Explore our training courses below.

 We came up with this thought for two reasons.
 Firstly, there was not much we could do for a holiday as it was mid-COVID.
 Then, more realistically, we needed to see if hubby and I could function in a tiny space with nowhere to escape to when we started getting on each other's nerves — "probably not a bad idea before we go ahead and make this huge investment."
 Then, of course, we did need some basics on how a boat actually functions.

 So we headed off to Marbella, Spain in June 2020, mid-COVID, to get ourselves some qualifications.
-This actually turned out to be a wonderful way to spend our time: in the beauty of the Mediterranean Sea, the sun, dolphins, and—let's not forget—the education part.
+This actually turned out to be a wonderful way to spend our time: In the beauty of the Mediterranean Sea, sun, dolphins, and let's not forget, the education part.

-Training lasted three weeks in total: two weeks on the boat and one week in the classroom.
-"The classroom part drove me off my head, as I have not studied in 30 years."
-Little did I know there would be more to come.
+Training lasted three weeks in total, two weeks on the boat and one week in the classroom.
+"The classroom part drove me off my head, as I have not studied in 30 years.
+Little did I know there would be more to come, in the not so distant future.

 We were lucky enough to have a really great skipper and teacher with us by the name of Charlie, we all developed a really great relationship with him over the 3 week period, learnt an unbelievable amount, from learning how to tie knots to plotting a course on a chart. (not a map we learnt, not allowed to use that word in sailing).